[Letter] Ambassador: Ukraine wronged by EUobserver op-ed

 Let me assure you that I strongly believe that respect for freedom of expression and freedom of the press are fundamental human rights and an integral part of any democratic society.

-But I would kindly ask you not to let use EUobserver as a tool in Russia's hybrid warfare against Ukraine.
+But I would kindly ask you not to let EUobserver be used as a tool in Russia's hybrid warfare against Ukraine.

 Mykola Tochytskyi is Ukraine's ambassador to the EU